-- \ The school has 100 Internet-connected desktop computers in two 50-desk labs. - \ The school has 200 Internet-connected laptops on carts that can be used in any part of the school. - \ All students have access to online learning programs in reading, math, science, and social studies. - \ The principal, a former star teacher, is in her second year.
+The school has 100 Internet-connected desktop computers in two 50-desk labs.

+- The school has 200 Internet-connected laptops on carts that can be used in any part of the school. - All students have access to online learning programs in reading, math, science, and social studies. - The principal is a 20-year veteran with five years as principal.

-The assistant principal is brand-new. - \ The school also has a full-time literacy coach, a full-time math coach, a team of special education and English as a second language teachers, and "specials" teachers (PE, art, music, language).
+The assistant principal is new. - The school also has a full-time literacy coach, a full-time math coach, a team of special education and English as a second language teachers, and "specials" teachers (PE, art, music, language).